clayton14/scene-2-uwmf/doc/Reference.md

 difficulty (“Bring ’em on!” in Wolf 3D).
 - **Skill 4:** Whether or not this thing will exist on the hardest difficulty (“I am Death incarnate!” in Wolf 3D).
+- **Texture:** This property comes from Godot itself, not from Scene 2 UWMF.
+It doesn’t change anything about the map that gets generated.
+You can change a Thing’s texture so that the Thing looks different in Godot.
+Give each type of Thing in your map a different texture to make your map easier to edit.

 [`Actor`]: https://maniacsvault.net/ecwolf/wiki/Classes:Actor
 [Actor properties rendering]: https://maniacsvault.net/ecwolf/wiki/Actor_properties#Rendering